Battison Haynes: Biography

-Haynes was born in Kempsey near Worcester, and received his earliest musical education from his uncle William Haynes, who was organist at Great Malvern Priory Church between 1850 and 1893.
+Haynes was born in Kempsey near Worcester.
+He received his earliest musical education from his uncle William Haynes, who was an organist at Great Malvern Priory Church between 1850 and 1893.
 Battison Haynes was a chorister at the church and deputized for his uncle on the organ.
 He went on to study with Franklin Taylor (piano) and Ebenezer Prout (harmony) at Oscar Beringer's Academy for the Higher Development of Pianoforte Playing, which had been founded in 1873.
 But in May 1878 Haynes enrolled at the Conservatory of Leipzig to study with Carl Reinecke and Salomon Jadassohn.
 While there he performed piano concertos by Beethoven, Moscheles and Mendelssohn at Conservatorium concerts.
 He returned to London in 1883 after six months living in Boulogne, where he occasionally played the organ at Boulogne Cathedral.

 In 1884, Haynes was appointed organist at the then new St Philip Neri Church in Upper Sydenham.
 In 1890, he became Professor of Harmony and Composition at the Royal Academy of Music (at the time located at Tenterden Street, Hanover Square) where his best known students were Charles Macpherson and Harry Farjeon.
 In 1891, he also took on the post of organist and director of the choir at the Chapel Royal, Savoy, succeeding Henry Frost.
 For a while, Haynes was also director of music at Borough Polytechnic.
 As a composer, he was encouraged by Henry Littleton, the proprietor of music publishers Novello and Company from 1866 to 1888, and by his son and successor Alfred Littleton.
 Novello became his primary publisher.
 Haynes was also friendly with Sir Alexander Mackenzie, and transcribed a number of his works.
 At the time of his death in February 1900, aged just 40, Haynes was living in London at 5 Portman Street, Portman Square.